How to Run Automatic File Backup in Windows 10 (2 Free Ways)

 We delete files with Shift + Delete or delete files from the Recycle Bin.

 How painful it is if you find your files missing all of a sudden!
 To prevent potential data loss, you should create file backup in Windows 10.
-Besides, new files are added and old files and modified frequently.
+Besides, new files are added and old files are modified frequently.
 It would cost much time and efforts to run file backup manually after each change.
 In this case, what you need is automatic file backup.

 What files should be backed up?